tedneward/Research/content/reading/management/essential-drucker.md

 # I. Management

-## 1. Management as Social Function and Liberal Art #{management-as-social-function-liberal-art}
+## 1. Management as Social Function and Liberal Art
 In less than 150 years, management has transformed the social and economic fabric of the world's developed countries.
 The truly important problems managers face do not come from technology or politics; they are problems caused by the very success of management itself.

 The fundamental task of management remains the same: to make people capable of joint performance through common goals, common values, the right structure, and the training and development they need to perform and to respond to change.
 But the very meaning of the task has changed, if only because the performance of management has converted the workforce from one composed largely of unskilled laborers to one of highly educated knowledge workers.